PUBLISHED December 31st, 2018 06:00 am | UPDATED February 23rd, 2021 02:11 pm

 It was a shocker when Chef Kenjiro Hashida, who goes by the nickname “Hatch”, announced his plans to exit his popular namesake restaurant at Mandarin Gallery barely five months ago.
 He later revealed that Hashida Sushi would reopen again in October, this time at a comparatively bigger location.
 As it turns out, the new place is at Mohamed Sultan Road, a street that also houses two other young concepts: The English House by famed British restaurateur Marco Pierre White and fine-dining kappo restaurant ESORA.

 The aesthetics of the new Hashida Sushi’s aesthetics might be similar to its previous reiteration, but it’s a rather different beast.
 There are now two levels, with three dining areas on the first floor that seat eight to 15.
-Near the entrance, a bar will soon showcase Chef Hatch’s favourite sakes (including a privatebottle from Tengumai Brewery) and spirits.
+Near the entrance, a bar will soon showcase Chef Hatch’s favourite sakes (including a private label bottle from Tengumai Brewery) and spirits.
 Upstairs is a multi-purpose hall where he plans to stage exclusive events and collaborative meals with other chefs and producers.

 Meanwhile, traditional Edomae sushi and creative dishes continue to dominate his omakase menus — from $80 for lunch and $300 for dinner.
 Redesigned for the season, we start with a trio of tasty appetisers: cold broccoli soup, scallop and tomato salad, and a creamy peanut tofu that he puts together with plant starch.